"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 1967: Seattle diver Leiter Hockett raised the Surfside 9 to be purchased by A.W.
 (Monty) Morton for his Youth Services.
 After several months of cleaning and refurbishing by the young people of Morton's organization, the old vessel sank at her moorings again and gradually disintegrated.

-A lawsuit, resulting from the 1966 sinking, was still pending at the time of a sinking in 1968.
+A lawsuit, resulting from the 1966 sinking, was still pending at the time of the sinking in 1968.
 She lingered for a few years before disintegrating.

 No comments: